 All now abstracted & copied out

-The numbers for 1868 are put in proper place, & now abstracted except for Donates Animals – I presume that that refer to 1866 & 1867 must be in closet under stairs; I know I took all out Donates Animals not published there with others not abstracted
+The numbers for 1868 are put in proper place, but not abstracted & now abstracted except for Domestic Animals — I presume that the numbers to 1866 & 1867 must be in closet under stairs; I know I took all out Domestic Animals, but probably there were others not abstracted

 Return to homepage